apache/stanbol/entityhub/indexing/dbpedia/README.txt

 Indexer for the DBpedia dataset (see http://dbpedia.org/)

-This Tool creates a full cache for DBPedia based on the RDF Dump available via the download section of the dbpedia.org web page.
+This Tool creates local indexes of DBpedia to be used with the Stanbol Entityhub.

 Building:
 ========